zEduardofaria/myKatas/README.md

 # myKatas

-I will be storing the solutions for the problems I solved in codewars.
+I will be storing the solutions for the problems I solved in [Codewars](https://www.codewars.com/users/zEduardofaria/).

 ### Programming languages used to solve the Kata